sophiajt/jntrnr.github.io/_posts/2016-01-23-rethinking-the-blub-paradox.md

 In its original formulation, the [Blub Paradox](http://www.paulgraham.com/avg.html) is something of a tool for people to feel smug about their favorite language.
 I heard a lot of feedback that it feels condescending.
 I hadn't realized that in my mind the Blub Paradox had morphed from its original form into something different.

-In this post, I'd like to break down the Blub Paradox down to what I see as its fundamental observation: that we, as programmers, can have a form of unconscious bias.
+In this post, I'd like to break down the Blub Paradox into to what I see as its fundamental observation: that we, as programmers, can have a form of unconscious bias.
 I'll call this *Feature Bias* so that we don't confuse it with Paul's original idea.

 # There are no universally better languages